 The American Society of Mechanical Engineers (ASME) is a national organization that advances the mechanical engineering discipline by organizing student competitions and providing professional development courses, among other things.
 This site hosts Oregon State University's ASME student chapter.
 Our goal is to expose OSU students to engineering by organizing students competitions, setting up industry tours, and bringing speakers to OSU.

 The easiest way to get involved with ASME is to go to our meetings.
-These are held throughout the Fall, Winter, and Spring terms at 6 PM every Monday in COV 221.
+These are held throughout the Fall, Winter, and Spring terms at 7 PM every Wednesday over zoom.
 We generally try and plan for several events each term, so any aspiring mechanical engineering student registered at OSU is encouraged to come!
 You can also stay up-to-date by following us on Facebook here or subscribing to the mailing list here, which will send out meeting reminders as well as workshop dates throughout the term via email.

 American Society of Mechanical Engineers